DCKT/express-boilerplate/README.md

 ## Structure

-MVC pattern is cool and simple to undertand, so it's based on him.
+MVC pattern is cool and simple to understand, so it's based on him.
 First, you have an **app** folder who will contain all code of your application :

 **app/**